CuminAI/.github/profile/README.md

 <div align="center">
 <h1>Welcome to Cumin AI</h1>

 Cumin AI empowers your AI initiatives by converting any Huggingface model into a robust Batch API, seamlessly handling offline AI workloads.
-Our innovative platform allows clients to define their processing Time SLA, ensuring AI inference workloads are completed within your specified timeframe.
-With guaranteed higher completion rates and configurable smart automatic retries for unprocessed queries, Cumin AI delivers reliable, efficient, and scalable AI platform tailored to your business' offline AI job processing needs.
+Our innovative platform allows clients to define their processing Time SLA, ensuring AI inference workloads are completed within your specified timeframe with no rate limiting.
+With guaranteed higher completion rates and configurable smart automatic retries for unprocessed queries, Cumin AI delivers reliable, consistent, and scalable AI platform tailored to your business' offline AI job processing needs.
 Experience the future of Batching Workloads with Cumin AI.

 [🔗 Cumin AI](https://cuminai.com/) | [📖 Docs](https://docs.cuminai.com/) | [📚 Blogs](https://blog.cuminai.com/)